sarulab-speech/UTMOS22/README.md

 Our system predicts MOS with small errors by stacking of strong and weak learners.
 - To run training and inference with <u>a single strong learner</u>, see [strong/README.md](strong/README.md).
 - To run <u>stacking</u>, see [stacking/ensemble_multidomain_scripts/README.md](stacking/ensemble_multidomain_scripts/README.md).

+If you encounter any problems regarding running the code, feel free to submit an issue.
+The code is not fully tested.